-Harris, a completely self-taught chef, who abandoned a high-flying career in the city to open his “grotty boozer by the sea”, picks seaweed from the Sportsman’s adjoining beach, makes his own salt from the sea and uses meat from Seasalter’s bountiful farms.
+Harris, a completely self-taught chef, who abandoned a high-flying career in the City to open his “grotty boozer by the sea”, picks seaweed from the Sportsman’s adjoining beach, makes his own salt from the sea, and uses meat from the bountiful farms of the Seasalter area.

 Menu highlights include roast saddle of Monkshill farm lamb with mint sauce; thornback ray with brown butter, razor clams and sherry vinegar dressing; and braised brill fillet with mussel and bacon tartare.

 The Sportsman is also remarkably cheap for an eatery of its standing.
-Tasting menus cost from £45 – £60 and a la carte dishes rarely breach the £30 mark.
+Tasting menus start at £60 and à la carte dishes rarely breach the £30 mark.

 Although, it remains a tough pub to get a seat in because the popularity of the cooking stretches the world over, so plan before visiting.

 I never had any lessons.
 I’d only worked in a few restaurants before I set up the Sportsman